cesswairimu/GirlsGetGeeky/CONTRIBUTING.md

 We are building an offline course written using markdowns.
 These markdowns will give someone all that is required to continue learning the programming language at hand, offline.
 As of now, the offline course in development is for Ruby on Rails.
 We have two types of contributors.
 1. Contributors giving thoughts on how we can improve this course or how what we should include in our content or any other thing that can not be added as an issue.
 We want this project to be as open as possible.
 And so any thoughts are welcome and will be put to consideration.
 We have a google doc dedicated to this find it [here](https://docs.google.com/document/d/1xGCUERBpS2WQPe8DUZQCEolvKUmCGRQy2D9E5A4waO0/edit?usp=sharing)
 2. Contributors who take up issues and contribute to the development of the course.
 For now, these contributors should have skills in:
  `Ruby on Rails`
- `Markdown [here is a cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to perfect your markdown skills or get started`
+ `Markdown` [Here is a cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to perfect your markdown skills or get started.

  However not all issues require experience in Ruby on Rails.
 You can check the issues and see if there is anything you can contribute on.

 ## Getting Started
 To get started look for an issue to work on.
 We use the fork-and-pull Git workflow